This tutorial explains how to adjust fill and outline parameters of Font Engine text.

 The other parameters of the auto-column fill type (see Picture No. 11 below) are:

-Pull Compensation is extension of each stitch on edge of object in order to compensate for thread pull (on elastic fabric) or sinkage (on fleece).
-The thread pull causes the ends of stitches are pulled inwards and object is smaller (narrower) than intended.
+Pull Compensation is the extension of each stitch on the edge of an object to compensate for thread pull (on elastic fabric) or sinkage (on fleece).
+Thread pull causes the ends of stitches to be pulled inwards, making the object smaller (narrower) than intended.

-Use pattern option determines whether the Auto Column uses pattern set in Plain Fill pattern combo box or not.
-If it is switched OFF, the column stitches are without pattern.
+Use pattern option determines whether the Auto Column uses the pattern set in the Plain Fill pattern combo box or not.
+If it is switched OFF, the column stitches are without a pattern.

 1.3 Motif Fill

-Motif fill - Characters are filled with simple stitch forming some motif instead of dense parallel stitches (Picture No. 11).
+Motif fill - Characters are filled with simple stitches forming a motif instead of dense parallel stitches (Picture No. 11).

 11. Motif fill parameters